Colombian Coffee Brands

 All seem to agree that the roast falls into one of the medium spectrum of roast.
 And, even those that said this roast was either lighter or darker than their typical tastes, still gave these beans a 5 out of 5 stars in their review.

-Many were also very pleased to support Colombian coffee brands whose beans are Fair Trade certified.
+We are also very pleased to support Colombian coffee brands whose beans are Fair Trade certified.

-Cafe Don Pablo coffee beans are extremely popular on Amazon with close to 1500 reviewers, one can only imagine how many are actually purchasing this product (since many customer don’t take the time to provide feedback).
+These Cafe Don Pablo coffee beans are extremely popular on Amazon with close to 1500 reviewers, one can only imagine how many are actually purchasing this product (since many customer don’t take the time to provide feedback).